Belarus: Days of Post-Election Turmoil - The Moscow Times

 In Minsk, state media releases a video showing Tikhanovskaya urging supporters not to protest, but her allies say it was recorded under pressure.

-Fresh protests take place overnight Tuesday to Wednesday, again harshly repressed but authorities say there are fewer demonstrators.
+Fresh protests take place overnight, again harshly repressed.
 About 1,000 people are arrested.

-The interior ministry says police in the southwestern city of Brest used firearms against a group of protesters and that one was wounded, in what is the first time authorities confirm the use of firearms during the protests.
+The interior ministry on Aug.
+12 says police in the city of Brest used firearms against a group of protesters.

 Several hundred women, many wearing white and holding flowers, join hands to form a human chain in central Minsk urging an end to police violence.

+In an interview with Radio Free Europe/Radio Liberty, Nobel Prize-winning Belarusian author Svetlana Alexievich condemns the violence and urges Lukashenko to step down.

+On Aug.
+13, after a fourth night of unrest, authorities say they have made 700 fresh arrests, bringing the total to more than 6,700 since the protests began.

-European Union foreign ministers are set to hold an extraordinary meeting on Friday to review the situation in the ex-Soviet country.
+European Union ministers are due to hold an extraordinary meeting on Aug.
+14 to discuss the situation in Belarus, with some in the bloc calling for the re-imposition of sanctions.